DVD Photo Slide Show

 The registration fee of DVD Photo Slideshow is US$49.95.

 This is the one time purchase fee.
 Your future upgrade will be free of charge.

 If you would like to purchase a license for DVD Photo Slideshow, you can take a secure online order by clicking the following link:

 VCD, DVD and Photo VCD

 Video CD, or VCD, is a digital movie format.
 It's basically a primitive version of DVD.
 A Video CD is a kind of CD.
 It looks the same as a music CD or a CD-ROM, except that instead of music or software, it holds movies, using compressed MPEG-1 video.
 Its resolution is 352x240 (NTSC) or 352x288 (PAL), which is roughly comparable to VHS.
 VCD uses an MPEG-1 encoding standard to store the video and audio.
 A VCD can be played on almost all standalone DVD Players and on all computers with a DVD-ROM or CD-ROM drive with the help of a VCD decoder software.
-VCD 2.0 was introduced in 1995 and adds hi-resolution stills, fast-forward, and rewind functions to the original specifications; SuperVCD (SVCD) uses either high bit rate MPEG-1 or variable bit rate MPEG-2 for the use of CD-R drives instead of DVD drives. index
+VCD 2.0 was introduced in 1995 and adds hi-resolution stills, fast-forward, and rewind functions to the original specifications; SuperVCD (SVCD) uses either high bit rate MPEG-1 or variable bit rate MPEG-2 for the use of CD-R drives instead of DVD drives. picture show

 DVD once stood for digital video disc or digital versatile disc, but now it just stands for DVD -- the next generation of optical disc storage technology.
 DVD is essentially a bigger, faster CD that can hold cinema-like video, better-than-CD audio, and computer data.